 Exhibition on the Big Bang and galaxies

-The “How it all began” exhibition invites visitors to trace the past back 13 billion years, to the beginnings of the Universe.
+The Beginning of Everything—Galaxies, Quarks, and Collisions exhibition invites visitors to trace the past back 13 billion years, to the beginnings of the Universe.
 The exhibition focuses on questions that humans have been asking for centuries:

 - What is our Universe made of?

 - Does it have a beginning and end?